Key Takeaways

 You always have the right to ask questions, pause the process, or walk away.
 A trustworthy polygraph provider respects your rights, not just your results.

 If you’re considering—or being asked to take—a polygraph, make sure you understand your legal rights, personal boundaries, and protections under state and federal law.
+Now, regarding the question, can you refuse a polygraph, knowing these rights is essential.

 📞 Have Questions?
 Contact Us First.

-Before agreeing to any polygraph, get the facts.
 Call SpectrumPolygraphs.com or schedule a private consultation.